<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 A college student showing their older sister’s ID with her old credit card, too.

-Endpoint Detection Response (EDR)
+What Is Endpoint Detection Response (EDR)?

 An integrated endpoint security solution that combines real-time continuous monitoring and collection of endpoint data with rules-based automated response and analysis capabilities.